51st-Vfw/MissionEditing-Index/documentation/me_workflow.md

 > `VFW51_Core_Mission` directory.
 The workflow will complete their setup.

 To complete setup from a template, run the `setup.cmd` script from the root of the mission directory.
-For example, to set up the `Breaking_Bad` mission from the NTTR map,
+For example, to set up the `Breaking_Bad` mission to use the NTTR map,

 ```
 C:\Users\Raven\DCS_Missions\Breaking_Bad\> scripts\setup.cmd --map NTTR
 ```

-This will create a `Breaking_Bad.miz` file from the template and synchronize it with the contents of the mission directory.
+This will create a `Breaking_Bad.miz` file from the NTTR template and synchronize it with the contents of the mission directory.
 Setup will also remove any uneeded files such as the templates for the other maps.

-At this point, the mission directory is setup and ready for use.
+At this point, the mission directory is set up and ready for use.

 ## Updating an Existing Mission to Use the Workflow